Danny Shay: Shooting and trial

 On the witness stand at trial, Anderson said that Shay had two drinks at the cafe.
 She said that Euell had been staring at her, that he had been rude to them and that he lunged toward Shay before the shooting.
 The cafe's manager said that Euell had not been rude to Shay, and two waiters denied that Euell had lunged at Shay.
 A cashier testified that when Shay asked for sugar, Euell pointed out that there was already some on his table but brought two more bowls.
 She said that Shay called Euell "smarty" and confronted Euell with the gun while the waiter was walking away.
 Shay denied being drunk and said that Euell hit him and threatened to kill him before the shooting.

 Racial discord was prevalent in Indianapolis during this time, so much so that when the Ku Klux Klan was established a few years later, the city served as its nucleus.
-In this racially charged context, both the prosecution and the defense attempted to use racial or ethnic stereotypes to make their cases.
+In this racially charged context, both the prosecution and the defense attempted to use stereotypes to make their cases.
 The defense suggested that Euell was a dangerous black man full of anger and lust, while the prosecution tried to paint Shay as a red-faced, alcoholic Irishman.

 At 11 p.m. on November 21, the case was sent to the jury.
 At 9:20 a.m. the next day, a not guilty verdict was announced.
 There was applause in the courtroom when Shay was cleared.
 An editorial in the local newspaper denounced the verdict the following day.
 Regarding Shay's self-defense assertion, the editorial said, "The only testimony that even tends to sustain that theory was his own."
 Black newspapers also criticized the outcome of the case.

 "That [the jury] ultimately chose racial defense over social reform should not cloud our ability to see the complexity of the contrasting images that vied for their favor during the course of the trial.
 Though the trial's outcome was predictable, it was not inevitable," historian David Jones wrote.